zephyrproject-rtos/zephyr/doc/reference/usermode/syscalls.rst

 declared in some C file.
 There is no prototype needed for implementation functions, these are automatically generated.

-Handler Function
+Verification Function
-****************
+*********************

-The handler function runs on the kernel side when a user thread makes a system call.
-When the user thread makes a software interrupt to elevate to supervisor mode, the common system call entry point uses the system call ID provided by the user to look up the appropriate handler function for that system call and jump into it.
+The verification function runs on the kernel side when a user thread makes a system call.
+When the user thread makes a software interrupt to elevate to supervisor mode, the common system call entry point uses the system call ID provided by the user to look up the appropriate unmarshalling function for that system call and jump into it.
+This in turn calls the verification function.

-Handler functions only run when system call APIs are invoked from user mode.
-If an API is invoked from supervisor mode, the implementation is simply called.
+Verification and unmarshalling functions only run when system call APIs are invoked from user mode.
+If an API is invoked from supervisor mode, the implementation is simply called and there is no software trap.

-The purpose of the handler function is to validate all the arguments passed in.
+The purpose of the verification function is to validate all the arguments passed in.
 This includes:

 * Any kernel object pointers provided.
 For example, the semaphore APIs must ensure that the semaphore object passed in is a valid semaphore and that